-The hydrogen sensor responds linearly and consequently a two-point calibration is sufficient.
-Prepare water with a defined hydrogen concentration, which is slightly above the maximum expected concentration to be measured.
+The hydrogen sensor responds linearly, and consequently, a two-point calibration is sufficient.
+Prepare a water phase with a defined hydrogen concentration, which is slightly above the maximum expected hydrogen to be measured.
 A defined hydrogen concentration can be obtained by 2 different procedures: